MaghsoodSalimi/STORM/README.md

 - **Microsoft Power Automate** for task scheduling and orchestration
 - **Power BI** for interactive data visualization and reporting
 - **XGBoost** for training a predictive model based on historical data
 - **Streamlit** to quickly build a data app that receives user input and predicts train delays in minutes
+- **Cursor** used as the IDE for development

 ---